-Charlotte: MyComputerCareer is located in the 3701 Arco Corporate Drive, Suite 500, Charlotte, NC 28273.
-The student facilities consist of five large classrooms, a kitchen area with a refrigerator, and a large break/study area.
-Classrooms are designed to accommodate students with a student to equipment ratio of 1:1.
+Charlotte: MyComputerCareer is located in the 3701 Arco Corporate Drive, Suite 115, Charlotte, NC 28273 (relocated 5/15/23).
+The student facilities consist of one large classroom, a kitchen area and a break/study area.
+Classroom is designed to accommodate students with a student to equipment ratio of 1:1.
 A student to instructor maximum ratio of 30:1 is followed.
 Policy guidelines for use of school property will be posted in a common area within the school.